 - If you’re under 16 years of age, you have to wear protective headgear when riding on or operating a motorcycle or moped.

-Our personal injury team at Ged Lawyers helps you fight for due compensation.
+If you were in a motorcycle accident, a personal injury lawyer from the team at Ged Lawyers helps you fight for due compensation.
 We are committed to your case and you.
-Contact us today.